Tanishk901/Tic-Tac-Toe-Game/README.md

 ### Tic Tac Toe Game
-Made the game by using c Programming Language.
+Made this game by using  Programming Language.